TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 Other tracks have no typical nomenclature, and just have a specific name.

-Since any track name can be used for a track, unknown tracks should be ignored.
+Since any name can be used for a track, unknown tracks should be ignored.

 ### Track Events